 Bluehost is my “go-to” for smaller (under 20K visits/month) sites.

 They make it super easy to get started and have great pricing, 24/7 support, free SSL, and a free domain name!

 Kinsta has entry-level plans for people just getting started (and of course have plans for larger sites too) and I love what they offer.
 I use them to host this site and several others.

 They are dedicated to hosting blazing fast and stable WordPress sites.
 They have an impressive client list (including us) and really useful features.
 Things like 1-click staging allow you to configure your site in a test environment before pushing it live to the world (also great if you accidentally break something).

 If you never want to worry about your site going down when your podcast gets mentioned on that big news site, sign up with Kinsta.

-Plus, they just added a risk-free 30-day money-back policy!
+Plus, they recently added a risk-free 30-day money-back policy!